 ATSDR analyzed the data for 42 cancer types in the eight counties surrounding the Oak Ridge Reservation (Anderson, Blount, Knox, Loudon, Meigs, Morgan, Rhea, and Roane).
 Tables 1-16 present the results of the analyses for cancer types with more than 5 observed cases.
 The tables present the results for each county individually by gender.
-For reasons of confidentiality, the TCR requires that more than 5 cases be observed for results to be reported.
+For reasons of confidentiality, and the instability of data with small numbers, the TCR requires that more than 5 cases be observed for results to be reported.
+The total number of new cases of cancer presented below for each county includes all cancers.
+These numbers may not add up to the totals presented in the tables since cancer types with 5 or fewer cases were not included in the tables.